 Skip to content

-Convert TIFF to JPEG on Windows with Photos, Paint, and FFmpeg.
-Shrink scans for upload.
+Convert TIFF to JPG on Windows with GetCompress, Photos or Paint, or FFmpeg.
+Shrink scans for email, SharePoint, and web upload.

 By Petr Samokhin